wormhole-foundation/example-native-token-transfers/evm/README.md

 cp WormholeNttConfig.json.sample WormholeNttConfig.json
 ```

 Configure each network to your liking (including adding/removing networks).
 We will eventually add the addresses of the deployed contracts to this file.
+Navigate back to the `evm` directory.

 #### Deploy